-In regards to the numbers in diversity, 75 percent of the fastest growing jobs require STEM skills, meaning that current students need to have the opportunity to learn and access information and participate in educational events which facilitate the development of these skills.
-We have identified an increasing need for the women in our community to have access to educational experiences in order to encourage individuals to enter the workforce in fields they are truly passionate about.
-Currently, only 28 percent of the employed STEM-qualified Australian workforce is female.
+75% of the fastest growing jobs require STEM skills.
+This means that current students need to learn and participate in educational activities which facilitate the development of these skills.
+We have identified a pressing need for the women in our community to access these educational experiences.
+This is as 28% of the employed, STEM-qualified Australian workforce are female.
 Specifically, 14% of females work in engineering and 25% are in the information and communications technology (ICT) careers.

-To help with this issue, we have dedicated many resources to educational opportunities to encourage diversity and young women to participate in STEM-based fields.
-We do this by providing learning opportunities in the local community with our Devika Learning workshops and by offering successful applicants work experience.
-Through these initiatives, we aim to provide advice, encouragement, and support to anyone who is interested in STEM.
+To help with this issue, we have dedicated many resources to educational opportunities in an effort to increase participation in STEM-based fields.
+Our learning opportunities mainly include workshops and work experience.
+Through these initiatives we provide advice, encouragement and support to students interested in STEM.

-One of the institutions that we are proud to partner with is the University of Wollongong (UOW) who have placed opportunities for women in STEM high on their agenda and play a part in diversity.
-They action change in this area through initiatives like their STEM Camp for Girls which provides participants with hands-on workshop experiences and industry visits.
-These opportunities include industries involved in areas such as sustainability, renewable energies, humanitarian aid biomedicine.
-Through this partnership, Devika Learning has been able to offer young women workshops where they have a hands-on experience and learn about technology and software, providing them with an insight to the possibilities available to them in the future.
+We are proud to partner with the University of Wollongong (UOW) and equip women with technological skills.
+Providing opportunities for women in STEM is high on their agenda as well as encouraging diversity.
+They action change through initiatives like their STEM Camp for Girls.
+This camp provides participants with a hands-on workshop and industry experience.
+The industries include areas such as sustainability, renewable energies, humanitarian aid biomedicine.

-It is great to see a respected institution such as UOW become proactively involved in addressing diversity and we are excited to work with them so that together, we can provide learning opportunities to young women in the Illawarra region.
+It is great to see a respected institution such as UOW become proactively involved in addressing diversity.
+We look forward to further collaboration so that together, we can provide learning opportunities to young women in the Illawarra.